TACC/coe-332-sp21/docs/week02/json.rst

    with open('class.json', 'w') as out:
        json.dump(data, out, indent=2)

-Notice that most of the code in the script above was just assembling a normal Python dictionary.
+Notice that most of the code in the script above was simply assembling a normal Python dictionary.
 The ``json.dump()`` method only requires two arguments - the object that should be written to file, and the filehandle.
 The ``indent=2`` argument is optional, but it makes the output file looks a little nicer and